matthewliuswims/dotfiles/README.md

 - for `gitconfig` add it to to the gitconfig file via `vim ~/.gitconfig`

 ## Brew
-- download `brew-packages.txt` to local.
-This file should be kept up-to-date by prev machine by using `brew list > brew-packages.txt`
+- `brew bundle dump` on old machine.
+Move the corresponding/generated `Brewfile` to this repo.
-- `xargs brew install < brew-packages.txt` - reads the list of package names from brew-packages.txt and installs each one using brew install.
+-  on new machine run `brew bundle` while having the downloaded `Brewfile` in the same dir as where you're running the brew command.
+This command reads the Brewfile and installs everything listed.